danielnilsson9/bbs-fw/PROTOCOL.md

 The two microcontrollers communicated directly using a an async serial line.
 Baudrate is 4800.

-By first glance the protocol seems to follow the same prinicples of the the display protocol which has already been reverse enginered.
+At first glance the protocol seems to follow the same prinicples of the the display protocol which has already been reverse enginered.

 Rules:
 * All messages start with 0xAA
 * Last byte is checksum which is the sum of all previous bytes (exculding 0xAA) truncated to 8 bits.

-STC MCU issues commands and NEC MCU responds, nothing is sent by NEC controlled without a request.
+STC MCU issues requests and NEC MCU responds, nothing is sent by NEC controlled without a request.

 ## Initialization